keltia/octopress/source/_posts/2014-10-14-human-behaviour.md

 There are quite a large number of stereotypes surrounding gamers (even worse than the ones about "hackers" in InfoSec) and the gaming industry (there are numerous examples of this industry building games with sexist images and behaviour) but these last weeks it is going way way further.

-There is even a [WP page](https://en.wikipedia.org/wiki/Sexism_in_video_gaming) on this albeit probably slightly obsolete by now.
+There is even a {% wp Sexism_in_video_gaming "WP page" %} on this albeit probably slightly obsolete by now.

 I stand with these women.
 This is not and will never be acceptable behaviour.